 If you’re taking care of an elderly parent or loved one, remember the following advice:

 Schedule “me time.”
 It’s not selfish to need or take some “me time.”
 In fact, it’s necessary for your mental health.
-Schedule regular time for yourself so you can indulge in self-care—whether that takes the form of a yoga class, a long walk or coffee with friends.
+Schedule regular time for yourself so you can indulge in self-care—whether that takes the form of an online yoga class, a long walk or (during COVID-19) a virtual coffee meeting with friends.
 Taking time for yourself that doesn’t include running errands or doing chores will help you maintain your sense of self outside your role as a caretaker.

 Spend quality time outside of caretaking duties.
 It’s only natural that you might fall into a caretaker/patient relationship with your loved one, but that doesn’t mean you should lose track of your personal connection with each other.
-Spend time together that doesn’t involve caretaking, like gardening, playing a favorite card game or going to a play.
+Spend time together that doesn’t involve caretaking, like gardening or playing a favorite card game or watching a movie together.
 Maybe you have a shared hobby that you can explore together.
 Maintaining a relationship outside of the patient/provider dynamic will help you both feel supported and loved.

 Perform self-wellness checks.
 Take time every week to ask yourself: